mehdiayad/vue-Interface/README.md

 - Setup first the  Laravel API and the database (https://github.com/mehdiayad/Laravel-WS/blob/master/README.md)
 - Download the project
+- Delete the folder node_modules if exist
-- Open the terminal and go to the root directory
+- Open the terminal and go to the project directory
+- Run [npm install] to install all dependencies
-- Run pnm run serve
+- Run [npm run serve]
-- You should se App running at: Local: http://localhost:8080/
+- You should see App running at local: http://localhost:8080/
 - Open your browser and go to the page http://localhost:8080/
 - You can connect to the app with (email:super@gmail.com / password:super)
+- The setup is now completed